 A large part of European citizens multi-home in the use of messaging services.
 However, the frequency of use of specific applications must be considered when trying to assess multi-homing between different applications.
-For instance, more than 82% of the end-users use two or more messaging services at least once a month, but only 48% of them use at least two of these applications daily.^{46,47}
+For instance, more than 82% of the end-users use two or more messaging services at least once a month, but only 48% of them use at least two of these applications daily.

-43 EC, July 2018, Eurobarometer: E-communications and digital single market- Publication Reports, page 98-99 E-communications and digital single market juli 2018 - Eurobarometer survey (europa.eu)
+&lt;sup>46 EC, July 2018, Eurobarometer: E-communications and digital single market- Publication Reports, page 98-99, see: E-communications and digital single market juli 2018 - Eurobarometer survey (europa.eu)

-47 Ibid footnote 5, Data from PPMI database, calculations by BEREC.
+&lt;sup>50 Ibid footnote6, Data from PPMI database, calculations by BEREC.